samhinshaw/get_fit/readme.md

 - Display two week period rolling points
 - Display week's points on Sunday (on left of 'feed')
 - Redesign app with Bulma Tiles

+Update Sept 30th, 2017
+Design
+- Remove `display: flex` from landing-page hero to allow columns to properly resize
+- HOWEVER, need to figure out how to vertically center columns then Perhaps update media elements of 'days' to make them cards or tiles instead of media

+Change all instances of 'purchases' to 'requests' for better semantics Format dates of requests with `moment.format()`